shopware5/SwagPasswordRestore/README.md

 # SwagPasswordRestore

-## Supported versions
-Shopware version 4.1.4 to 4.3.6
+> Working with Shopware version 4.1.4 to 4.3.1.

 ## Description
 Nowadays, the average internet user actively uses numerous accounts, sometimes each with different login data.